 Industry 4.0 is the current trend of automation and data exchange in manufacturing technologies.
 It includes cyber-physical systems, cloud computing, and the internet of things.

 Why Is Big Data Important?

 Big data is a term that describes the large volume of data – both structured and unstructured – that inundates a business on a day-to-day basis.
 But it’s not the amount of data that’s important.
-It’s what organizations do with the data that matters.
+It’s what organisations do with the data that matters.
 Big data can be analysed for insights that lead to better decisions and strategic business moves.

 The importance of big data doesn’t revolve around how much data you have, but what you do with it.
-You can take data from any source and analyse it to find answers that enable cost reductions, time reductions, new product development, reduced downtime, optimized lowering risk offerings and smarter decision making.
+You can take data from any source and analyse it to find answers that enable cost reductions, time reductions, new product development, reduced downtime, optimised lowering risk offerings and smarter decision making.
 When you combine big data with high-powered analytics, you can accomplish business-related tasks such as:

 - Determining root causes of failures, issues and defects in near-real time

 - Re-calculating entire risk portfolios in minutes

-- Detecting fraudulent behaviour before that affects your organization.
+- Detecting fraudulent behaviour before that affects your organisation.

 The Scope of Industry 4.0